AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-a-live-hub-session.md

 ---
-title: Create and configure a Live Hub session
+title: Create a Live Hub session
 description: Learn how to create a Live Hub course, add course instances, assign Instructors with Instructor Finder, enroll Learners, and customize room branding.
 ---

-# Create and configure a Live Hub session
+# Create a Live Hub session

 Use Live Hub to deliver live, instructor-led training within an Adobe Learning Manager course.
 You can combine Live Hub sessions with self-paced content to create a blended learning experience.